 I was born and raised in Brooklyn, NY, and have always had a strong passion for music, gaming, movies, and fun gadgets.
-As a college undergraduate I discovered virtual reality technology and found myself driven to use emerging technology like XR to make an impact on the field of education.
-Without any formal tracks to learn about this technology at school, I took an entrepreneurial approach in teaching myself the skills necessary to develop immersive applications and to collaborate with others who share my passion for technology and education.
-This portfolio covers my work as a college student, check out my Timeline page to learn more about my journey into the XR space.
+As a college undergraduate I discovered virtual reality technology and found myself driven to use emerging technology to make an impact on the field of education.
+Without any formal tracks to learn about XR at school, I took an entrepreneurial approach in teaching myself the skills necessary to develop immersive applications and to collaborate with others who share my passion for technology and education.
+This portfolio website covers my work as an undergraduate college student, check out my Timeline page to learn more about my journey into the XR space.

-I'm now a Senior Unity Engineer working on the future of job training with VR at Transfr, and I'm constantly challenging myself to help others while maintaining rapid personal growth.
+I'm now a Senior Unity Engineer managing a team of engineers at Transfr, where we help people get jobs with VR.
+I'm constantly challenging myself to help others while maintaining rapid personal growth.

 A VR port of the classic Atari game, Breakout.
 Instead of moving a paddle from left to right on a 2D screen to stop the ball from going to the bottom of the screen, you have a paddle in your hand in a 3D tunnel and you need to deflect the ball into the bricks and stop the ball from going behind you.
 This was my first ever VR project made in Unity using the HTC Vive.